nidrissi/web/content/class/peccot/index.md

 import PeccotCard from "./PeccotCard";

+This is the webpage for the Peccot lecture that I gave at the Collège de France in March and May 2020.

 In this lecture, we will study the real homotopy type of configuration spaces of manifolds.
 Configuration spaces consist in collections of pairwise distinct points in a given manifold.
 The study of these spaces is a classical problem in algebraic topology.